Understanding the Link Between Anxiety and Sensory Processing Challenges

 • What Sensory Processing Disorder is and why it matters

-• Practical strategies to help children manage anxiety linked to sensory challenges
+• Easy ways to help kids handle anxiety caused by sensory challenges

-• Real-life stories, resources, and how to find a therapist or clinic near you
+• Real stories, helpful resources, and how to find a therapist or clinic near you

 What Is Sensory Processing Disorder?

-Sensory Processing Disorder (SPD) is a neurological condition where the brain has trouble receiving and responding to information from the senses.
-Children with SPD might be over-responsive or under-responsive to sensory input (like loud sounds, bright lights, textures, or movement).
-These sensory differences can influence how children act, learn, and feel on a daily basis.
+Sensory Processing Disorder (SPD) is a brain condition that makes it hard for kids to handle information from their senses.
+Kids with SPD might be very sensitive or not sensitive enough to things like loud sounds, bright lights, different textures, or moving around.
+These differences can change how kids feel, learn, and act every day.

-• Extreme reactions to loud noises or bright lighting
+• Strong reactions to loud noises or bright lights

-• Avoidance or craving of certain tastes, smells, or touches
+• Avoiding or wanting certain tastes, smells, or touches

-• Trouble transitioning from one activity to another
+• Finding it hard to switch from one activity to another

 Breaking Myths About SPD

-• Myth: SPD is just “being picky” or “seeking attention.”
+• Myth: SPD is just kids being “picky” or wanting attention.

-• Myth: Children with SPD are intentionally misbehaving.
+• Myth: Kids with SPD are acting badly on purpose.

 “It’s crucial to recognize that sensory processing differences are not behavioral issues, but neurological differences that require understanding and support.”